Fletchers Solicitors Litigation Executive, Daniel Crowder believes those affected by Sepsis must speak out against the ‘hidden killer.’

 The initial infection could come from anywhere – even a contaminated cut or insect bite.

-There are also concerns around delays to Sepsis treatment.
+There are big concerns around delays to sepsis treatment.

-New research published by the BBC shows that a quarter of Sepsis patients wait longer for an antibiotic drip than the targeted hour-long waiting time.
+New research by the BBC shows that a quarter of Sepsis patients wait longer than the targeted hour for an antibiotic drip.

 As a result, the Sepsis Trust believes that there are about 250,000 Sepsis cases each year in the UK leading to more than 50,000 deaths.

 Dr Ron Daniels, of the UK Sepsis Trust, backs Daniel’s concerns.

 In a recent interview with the BBC, the Sepsis expert said the research is “concerning.”

 Furthermore, that the one-hour window is essential to increasing a patient’s chances of survival.

 In conclusion, Daniel said.

 The recent news also stresses the importance of the need to pursue a claim.